lokinmodar/beautiful-docs-reborn/README.md

 * [Hologram](https://trulia.github.io/hologram/) - Hologram is a Ruby gem that parses comments in your CSS and helps you turn them into a beautiful style guide. (contributed by [@jchild3rs](https://github.com/jchild3rs))
 * [Middleman](https://middlemanapp.com/) - Static site generator using all the shortcuts and tools in modern web development. (contributed by [Sota Yamashtia](https://github.com/sotayamashita))
 * [documentation.js](https://github.com/documentationjs/documentation) - Generates documentation from JavaScript source code. (contributed by [tmcw](https://github.com/tmcw))
-* [SassDoc](https://sassdoc.com/) - A Sass documentation generator that utilizes inline comments to make pretty and powerful docs. (contributed by [Hugo Giraudel](https://github.com/HugoGiraudel))
+* **NOT-HTTPS** [SassDoc](http://sassdoc.com/) - A Sass documentation generator that utilizes inline comments to make pretty and powerful docs. (contributed by [Hugo Giraudel](https://github.com/HugoGiraudel))
 * [Pickles](https://www.picklesdoc.com/#!index.md) - Pickles is an open source living documentation generator that works on feature files written in the Gherkin language.
 * [ApiDoc](https://github.com/apidoc/apidoc) RESTful web API Documentation Generator that creates documentation from API descriptions in your source code. (contributed by [Trenton Broughton](https://github.com/trenton42))
 * [Documentation theme for Jekyll](https://idratherbewriting.com/documentation-theme-jekyll/) - Documentation theme built on Jekyll.
 Includes detailed notes on how to tackle nearly every technical documentation scenario, from single sourcing to conditional filtering, PDF output, relative links, and more.
-* [JSDoc](https://usejsdoc.org/) - Generate JavaScript API documentation directly from source code comments.
+* **NOT-HTTPS** [JSDoc](http://usejsdoc.org/) - Generate JavaScript API documentation directly from source code comments.
 Also useful as a style guide for JS commenting, in general.
 Google uses a version of JSDoc tags for its [Closure compiler](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler).
 * [Asciidoctor](https://asciidoctor.org/) - Asciidoctor is a fast text processor and publishing toolchain for converting AsciiDoc content to HTML5, DocBook 5 (or 4.5) and other formats. (contributed by [ThomasG77](https://github.com/ThomasG77))
 * [Bookdown](https://bookdown.org/) - A open-source (GPL-3) R package to facilitate writing books and long-form articles/reports with R Markdown.
 Support for languages other than R, including C/C++, Python, and SQL, etc. (contributed by [ThomasG77](https://github.com/ThomasG77))
 * [Pandoc](https://pandoc.org/) If you need to convert files from one markup format into another, pandoc is your swiss-army knife.
 Can generate documentation from most common markup languages. (contributed by [ThomasG77](https://github.com/ThomasG77))